Hebaabbas/studentZone/README.md

 Function with the largest signature take 1 arguments, while the median is 0.
 Largest function has 25 statements in it, while the median is 2.5.
 The most complex function has a cyclomatic complexity value of 6 while the median is 2.

+### Unfixed bugs:
+There are no unfixed bugs found.